 Food goods will not be subject to customs duty if they are intended for personal consumption.
 Food products valued up to Rs.12, 000 would be exempt from customs duty.

 To pay your Excise Duty, you do not need a license.
-A simple registration with the Department of Central Excise will suffice.
+Simple registration with the Department of Central Excise will suffice.